On this page:

 - If a student includes their own previously published material in the dissertation, and if the student had transferred rights to the publisher, then the student must obtain permission from the publisher to include this material in the dissertation.
 This can be negotiated in the student’s contract or agreement with the publisher; see “Planning to Publish,” developed by the Harvard Library Copyright Advisor, for more information.

 - Any permission requested should allow the material to be used as part of the dissertation in all forms and media, including but not limited to digital and print forms.

 ProQuest and Copyright

 ProQuest requires copies of copyright permission documents and assumes no liability for copyright violations.
-The documents should be submitted in section for of ETDs @ Harvard as a separate supplemental file with the title, “Permission Letters, Do Not Publish.”
+The documents should be submitted in a section of ProQuest ETD as a separate supplemental file with the title, “Permission Letters, Do Not Publish.”
 Copyright permission letters are not published.

 - When material copyrighted by someone other than the author appears in a dissertation exceeding fair use, and when the author has failed to obtain permission from the copyright holder for ProQuest to sell such material, ProQuest cannot make the complete dissertation available for sale to anyone other than the author.